rbouadjenek/deakin-ai-challenge2022/README.md

 4. `Designing the model:` The forth step consists of designing an architecture for the task.
 5. `Traning:` The fifth step consists of starting the training process.
 6. `Monitoring:` The sixth step consists of monitoring the traning process to investigate possible overfitting.
-7. `Submission:` The seventh and last step will take you through the submission process.
+7. `Submitting:` The seventh and last step will take you through the submission process.

 # Winners <a name="winners"></a>